-Read this post to know about the types of spiders, symptoms of spider bites, risk factors, complications, prevention, and treatment options for spider bites in children.
+Read on to learn about the types of biting spiders, symptoms, risk factors, complications, treatments, and prevention of spider bites in children.

 Types Of Spiders

-Most spiders are poisonous.
-However, the fangs of most of these specimens are too short or fragile to penetrate the human skin.
-Although there are various species of spiders, the following two species are known to cause severe bite injuries (1).
+Most spiders are poisonous, but fangs of most spiders are too short or fragile to penetrate the human skin.
+Although there are many species of spiders, the following two species of spiders can cause severe bite injuries (1).

 - Black widow spider

 A black widow spider is a jet-black, shiny spider with red or orange hourglass-shaped marks on its abdomen.
 It is also characterized by its approximately one-inch (2.5mm) long legs.
-The brown widow spider, found in the southern US, is related to the black widow spider.
-The treatment is the same for both black and brown widow spider bites.
+The brown widow spider, found in the southern US, is related to the black widow spider, but is much less dangerous.

 - Brown recluse spider

 Brown recluse spiders are also called violin spiders, reapers, fiddle-backs, and brown spiders.
-Their legs measure approximately half an inch or 12mm long, and they have a dark violin-shaped mark on the head.
-Brown recluse spiders do not usually bite unless trapped.
+Their legs measure approximately half an inch (12mm) long, and they have a dark violin-shaped mark on their heads.
+Brown recluse spiders do not usually bite unless they are trapped.

 - Black widow spider bite

-Black widows spider bites may cause the following symptoms.
+Black widow bites may cause the following symptoms:

-- Immediate local swelling and pain on the bite site
+- Immediate localized swelling and pain on/and around the bite site

-- Two fang marks on the bite site in most cases
+- Two fang marks are visible on the bite site in most cases

-- Stomach cramps and muscle cramps within an hour to six hours after a bite and often lasting between 24 and 48 hours
+- Stomach cramps and muscle cramps can occur within one to six hours after a bite and often lasting between 24 and 48 hours

-- Itching, swelling of the eyes, dizziness, sweating, nausea, and vomiting may be seen in some children
+- Itching, swelling of the eyelids, dizziness, sweating, nausea, vomiting and other systemic symptoms may be seen in some children after getting bit

-Some may have dry bites if the fangs are small.
-Death from black spider bites is rare and may occur if a child is bitten by several spiders or if the child is very young.
+Some spiders may “dry bite” (without venom) if their fangs are small.
+Death from black widow spider bites is rare but may occur if a child is bitten by several spiders or if the affected child is very young.

 - Brown recluse spider bite

-- The child may experience pain and itching at the bite site
+- Pain and itching at the bite site

 - Blisters appear on the bite site within four to eight hours